BCSC 163: Syllabus

 What kinds of assignments will you be asked to do?

-Writing & Thinking Activities: These short assignments will be aimed at giving you practice at thinking like a Cognition & Writing researcher, and will ask you to do various types of writing and also THINK about that writing.
-You’ll put together short write-ups (usually under 500 words) and will do 8 of these across the semester; there will also be a discussion or peer response component to each one.
-There are no exams in this class, so these activities are one of my ways of assessing your ability to understand and integrate the concepts we discuss in class.
+Writing & Thinking Notebook: These short assignments will be aimed at giving you practice at thinking like a Cognition & Writing researcher, and will ask you to do various types of writing and also THINK about that writing.
+We’ll use this notebook to explore our own processes, and also to document our processes as we build toward the Research Project.
+There are no exams in this class, so these activities are one of my ways of assessing your ability to understand and integrate the concepts we discuss in class, and the Notebook will be one part of your Final Portfolio.

 Cognition & Writing Concepts Assignments: These are the closest thing this class has to an exam; they’re an opportunity for you to demonstrate your understanding of the concepts we’ll be discussing.
-You’ll complete 3 of these assignments during the first half of the semester.
+You’ll complete 3 of these assignments during the first half of the semester in your Writing & Thinking Notebook.
 You’ll get feedback on your submissions, and will use that feedback to revise your answers for the Final Portfolio.

-Research Project: The “capstone” project for the class is a research project in which you will explore existing research on a topic of your choosing (related to cognition and writing, of course!) and either propose new research to address a particular “gap” or propose a potential practical application of the research you’ve explored.
-As part of this project, you will produce a Proposal, an Annotated Bibliography & Literature Review, and a Research Project.
+Research Project: The “capstone” project for the class is a research project in which you will explore existing research on a topic of your choosing (related to cognition and writing, of course!) and either propose new research to address a particular “gap” or propose a potential practical application of the research you’ve explored; you’ll have the choice of “writing a paper” or “creating a thing”.
+As part of this project, you will produce a Proposal, a set of Annotated Sources, a Literature Review, and a Research Project.
 You will also participate in a Final Presentation in a “mini-conference” that we’ll hold at the end of the semester.

-Final Portfolio: This is the assignment that you’ll submit at the end of the semester, and it is on the basis of this assignment that you can earn grades above and beyond the contract baseline of B. It will consist of revised versions of your Cognition & Writing Concepts Assignments, a revised Research Project, and a few pieces of reflective writing.
+Final Portfolio: This is the assignment that you’ll submit at the end of the semester, and it is on the basis of this assignment that you can earn grades above and beyond the contract baseline of B. It will consist of your completed Writing & Thinking Notebook, including revised versions of your Cognition & Writing Concepts Assignments, along with a final, polished version of your Research Project.

 Special Interest Topics: Because there is SO much that we could talk about in relation to cognition and writing, and not enough time to cover all of it, I’m leaving part of the schedule open to special interest topics.
 Each of you will participate in at least one of these special interest topics by preparing a (small) set of readings with notes, and running a session of class (or putting together a Voicethread) with activities and discussions.
 I’ll be prepared to help provide any necessary background, but the bulk of the presenting and discussion-leading will be done by you!